 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is shy bladder syndrome, also known as paruresis.

 Shy bladder syndrome, or paruresis, involves difficulty urinating in public settings due to fear of perceived scrutiny when others are present or anticipated to be present soon.
-It actually falls under the diagnostic umbrella of social phobia, or social anxiety disorder, in the DSM-5, although some experts argue that it’s a distinct condition.
+It actually falls under the diagnostic umbrella of social anxiety disorder (social phobia), in the DSM-5, although some experts argue that it’s a distinct condition.
 There’s a similar condition called parcopresis, which involves difficulty defecating for fear of public scrutiny.

-While there are assorted physical conditions and medication side effects that can impact urination, those effects would still be apparent while at home alone, while the effects of shy bladder syndrome would not.
+There are assorted physical conditions and medication side effects that can impact urination, but those effects would still be apparent while at home alone, while the effects of shy bladder syndrome would not.
 It’s common to have co-occurring mental disorders, including more typical presentations of social anxiety disorder and major depressive disorder.

 It’s not clear how often this actually happens, because people tend to feel embarrassed or ashamed to bring it up to their health care provider.
 Estimates vary from around 3-16%, but 7% was the figure that I saw pop up the most.
 It may be more common in males, but the difference in public washroom setups seems like it could account for that.
 Onset is usually in adolescence, but, on average, it takes 14 years to get diagnosed.

 Contributing factors include trauma, over-controlling parents, bullying, learned associations between going to the bathroom and anxiety, and unrealistic beliefs, including distorted body image.
 It’s unrelated to OCD contamination fears.